syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 {% endtabs %}

 ![ASP.NET MVC Ribbon Control with group icon](./images/ribbon-groupIcon.jpg)

 ### Enabling group launcher icon

-You can enable or disable the launcher icon for each group using the [ShowLauncherIcon](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_ShowLauncherIcon) property.
+The [ShowLauncherIcon](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_ShowLauncherIcon) property can be used to enable or disable the launcher icon for each group.
 By default, the property is set to `false`.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}